download GirlStyle Singapore app

 Where To Stay In Osaka

 If you're booking an Airbnb, read the reviews and pick one that has reliable air conditioning - you'll need it!
 Otherwise, play it safe and opt for a hotel.
-Namba and Shinsaibashi are the best areas to stay in.
-They're lively places to be in, and there's always a bit of shopping or snacking you can do on the way back to your hotel.
+Namba and Shinsaibashi are the best areas to stay at.
+They're lively and buzzing, and there's always a bit of shopping or snacking you can do on the way back to your hotel every day.

 More travel tips & recommendations: